-So let’s sum up if San Francisco CityPASS Worth it?
-Well clearly if you are going to visit all the attractions and use the MUNI system it is incredibly good value and a complete No-Brainer.
-You save $63.85.
-No one can argue that’s not a great deal.
+So let’s sum up if San Francisco CityPASS is Worth it?
+Well clearly if you are going to visit all the attractions it is pretty good value, we look at a costed example below:

 However, for a lot of people, they really don’t know what they want to see and do in a City and the pass may just inspire you.
-The 3-Day MUNI pass is great value, but its great value even if you buy one for $32 from the MUNI Kiosks.
-The Blue and Gold Fleet Cruise and California Academy of sciences are really top quality must-see attractions and if these are on your list, it makes the Pass good value.
-See it as getting those 3 at a modest discount (-$19) with two other attractions thrown in for FREE.
+The Blue and Gold Fleet Cruise and California Academy of sciences are really top-quality must-see attractions and if these are on your list, it makes the Pass good value.
+See it as getting those 2 at a modest discount (-$1) with two other attractions thrown in for FREE.
 Even if the other two attractions are not as high up on your list, as freebies they are really quite good.

 Inspiration – When first visiting a City it can be hard to know exactly what is available to do.
 We often hear people who discover the pass find things to do that they love that they never knew were available.
 The pass can really help you discover the City and what is on offer.

 Planning – Knowing in advance what attractions you are going to do adds real structure to your trip and helps flesh out any itinerary.
 We know some people don’t like to rigidly plan out their trips and we agree with this, but with zero planning, people who just wing it, tend to do very little on their trips but wander about aimlessly.
 Having some structure like the pass provides really does help you get the best out of your trip.